Category Archives: Maggotkin of Nurgle

 To download out Age of Sigmar stats database, click on the button below.

-Top Three AoS Lists for Colton’s Speed Dating Service
+Top Three AoS Lists for Mercia Madness V

-This is the top three AoS lists for Colton’s Speed Dating Service that took place in Canada between the 21st and 22nd February 2026.
-It saw 26 players vying to be crowned champion in a 5-game tournament.
+This is the top three AoS lists for Mercia Madness V that took place in the UK between the 11th and 12th of July 2026.
+It saw 18 players vying to be crowned champion in a 5-game tournament.

-Before I jump into the Top Three AoS Lists, I wanted to remind everyone of our friendly Discord server where you can join in the conversation with the Woehammer crew and suggest articles or series for the website.
+Before we jump into the Top Three AoS Lists, I want to invite everyone of our friendly Discord server where you can join in the conversation with the Woehammer crew and suggest articles or series for the website.

 If you like what we’re doing, why not join our Patreon and help keep it going?